MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-progress-windows-message-error-and-confirm-methods.md

 ---

 # Progress Windows, Message, Error, and Confirm Methods

-You can use several specialized methods to display Messages and gather input.
+You can use several specialized methods to display messages and gather input.
 We recommend that you use pages to ensure that your application has a consistent user interface.
 However, there are situations where you may want to use the dialog methods instead of pages.
 The most important uses of the dialog methods are as follows:

 - To display a window that indicates the progress of some processing that may take a long time.